containers/podman/docs/podman-build.1.md

   `Overlay Volume Mounts`

    The `:O` flag tells Buildah to mount the directory from the host as a temporary storage using the Overlay file system.
 The `RUN` command containers are allowed to modify contents within the mountpoint and are stored in the container storage in a separate directory.
-In Ovelay FS terms the source directory will be the lower, and the container storage directory will be the upper.
+In Overlay FS terms the source directory will be the lower, and the container storage directory will be the upper.
 Modifications to the mount point are destroyed when the `RUN` command finishes executing, similar to a tmpfs mount point.

   Any subsequent execution of `RUN` commands sees the original source directory content, any changes from previous RUN commands no longer exists.